wavefrontHQ/docs/pages/doc/wavefront_springboot_tutorial.md

 tags: [best practice]
 sidebar: doc_sidebar
 permalink: wavefront_springboot_tutorial.html
-summary: Try out this tutorial to configure the Spring Boot Autoconfigure SDK with a sample application.
+summary: Try out this tutorial to configure the Wavefront Spring Boot Starter with a sample application.
 ---

-In the tutorial, you will use the Wavefront Spring Boot Autoconfigure SDK with the Spring pet clinic sample application.
+In the tutorial, you will use the Wavefront Spring Boot Starter with the Spring pet clinic sample application.
 Let's get stated!

 ## Steps in Detail
 **Add Video by Clement!**